swlee123/Computer-Vision-Finger-Counting/README.md

    https://setosa.io/ev/image-kernels/

 ### Contour
-  >We use `cv2.findContours()` to find the max contour and draw it on the screen.
+  >We use `cv2.findContours()` to find the max contour and draw it on the screen.<br>
   Contour is an outline representing or bounding the shape or form of something ,joining points with similar colors `cv2.findContours(thresh,cv2.RETR_TREE,cv2.CHAIN_APPROX_SIMPLE)`.
   `cv2.RETR_EXTERNAL` returns the biggest contour ,but we use  `cv2.
 RETR_TREE` that finds all the promising contour lines and reconstructs a full hierarchy of nested contours.

 ### Convexhull
- >Hull means the exterior or the shape of the object.
+ >Hull means the exterior or the shape of the object.<br>
- Therefore, the Convex Hull of a shape or a group of points is a tight fitting convex boundary around the points or the shape.
+ Therefore, the Convex Hull of a shape or a group of points is a tight fitting convex boundary around the points or the shape.<br>
  We draw convexhull using `cv2.convexHull(cnt)` function.
 We also record the convexdefectivity using `defects = cv2.convexityDefects(cnt,hull)`
  ![image](https://user-images.githubusercontent.com/85050265/223634417-10f82aa3-7a09-48dc-a1d3-2a8801dae99d.png)